internetguru/ansible/README.md

  - [x] Shortcut to turn off the screen with no lock and no suspend.
  - [x] Do nothing when lid is closed.
  - [ ] Display README info after system startup.
+ - [ ] Set some configuration as optional, e.g. favorites, variety.